Fei-Zhuang/Azure_AI_Image_Generation_Web/README.md

    git clone https://github.com/Fei-Zhuang/Azure_AI_Image_Generation_Web/tree/main

-# React basic

-[Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) allows you to easily build [React](https://reactjs.org/) apps in minutes.
-Use this repo with the [React quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=react) to build and customize a new static site.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.